 Lunch:

-Per person, a couple of pieces of jerky, a Kudos or cereal bar, two pieces dried fruit, one substantial pilot biscuit, or hardtack, or some garlic bagel chips.
+Per person, a couple of pieces of jerky, a Kudos or cereal bar, we share a freeze dried fruit package, one substantial pilot biscuit, or hardtack, garlic bagel chips, or other cracker equivalent.
 We can't find the big heavy pilot biscuits anymore, so looking for substitutes.
 Hardtack is excellent, but the batch I made one year had some mold on the ones in the drop boxes that were more than three weeks old.
 1st couple of weeks were fine, and about 1/3 of the rest had green spots.
-One and 1/4 cup Tang.
-Usually one water bottle has it from breakfast.
+One and some Tang.
+We made up 2 liters at breakfast.
+On cracker substitutes, we vary from potato chips in a can, to those little 2 oz peanut butter & cheese cracker snacks, etc.

 Supper:

-A two person freeze dried food meal, tea, 1/2 cup Tang. freeze dried meal is repackaged into paper lunch bags or quart ziplocks to save space in bear container.
+A two person freeze dried food meal, tea, some Tang if any left. freeze dried meal is repackaged into paper lunch bags or quart ziplocks to save space in bear container.
 We just replace the outer foil package, write meal name and directions on bottom of lunch bag.
 Cut off top of lunch bag, masking tape to seal.
+Most recently we've been using the supermarket plastic bags that go with a small electric vacuum pump.
+We find that the pasta based freeze dried dinners are more filling than the rice based dinners.

 Electrolytes - Rehydration Homemade drink: